 Topics covered in this course include elements and compounds, the periodic table, atomic and subatomic theory and spectroscopy, bonding, various chemical reactions, thermodynamics, atomic and molecular interactions in gases, liquids, solids and solution chemistry.

-Starting in the Spring of 2014, the chemistry department will be offering these lecture courses utilizing two different methods.
-One method involves face-to-face lectures, twice a week.
-The other method involves face-to-face lectures once a week, and an online component (hybrid delivery).
+We offer these lecture courses utilizing two different methods.
+One method involves traditional face-to-face lectures, twice a week.
+The other method features face-to-face lectures once a week, and an online component (hybrid delivery / flipped course).
 The instructors for the hybrid courses will clearly establish their expectations during the first class meeting and on their syllabi.

 CHEM A105L is the laboratory component of this course and requires a separate registration.
 It is advisable to take the lecture and laboratory components during the same semester.